F-divergence: Bregman divergence

 The only f-divergence that is also a Bregman divergence is the KL divergence.

+Integral probability metrics

+The only f-divergence that is also an integral probability metric is the total variation.

 Financial interpretation

 A pair of probability distributions can be viewed as a game of chance in which one of the distributions defines the official odds and the other contains the actual probabilities.
 Knowledge of the actual probabilities allows a player to profit from the game.
 For a large class of rational players the expected profit rate has the same general form as the ƒ-divergence.